Frequently Asked Questions

 Q: Will I be notified if my student has received admission to the PrimeTime Summer Program?

-A: Eligible families who submit their PrimeTime Summer Program application by Sunday, February 23, 2025 at 9:59 p.m., will receive a notification of acceptance.
-If space becomes available for general enrollment, we will inform families.
+A: Eligible families who submit their PrimeTime Summer Program enrollment by Friday, March 27th at 5:00 p.m., will receive a notification of acceptance.

 Q: My student is currently enrolled in PrimeTime.
 Am I still required to complete an application for the summer?

-A: Yes, students currently attending PrimeTime this school year must apply for the PrimeTime Summer Program.
+A: Yes, students currently attending PrimeTime this school year must enroll for the PrimeTime Summer Program.

 Program Logistics and Attendance